tevisgehr/EEG-Classification/README.md

 ## Introduction
+An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, flat metal discs (electrodes) attached to your scalp.
+Your brain cells communicate via electrical impulses and are active all the time, even when you're asleep.
+This activity shows up as wavy lines on an EEG recording.
+[Mayo Clinic]

 The goal of this project is to classify brain states from EEG data.
 A joint CU Anschutz/ULN project has collected EEG data on subjects during sessions in which the subjects were instructed to visualize performing a motor-based task.
 Each subject performed one session visualizing a very familiar task, and another session visualizing an unfamiliar task.
 The primary goal is to develop a classifier that can correctly identify whether a subject is visualizing a task that is familiar or unfamiliar.

 Secondary goals include providing insight into which brain regions and frequency bands associate with each of the respective classes.
 If a deep learning approach is found to be viable, these insights may correspond to latent features found within the neural network.
 Other insights may be obtained from more traditional data processing and machine learning techniques.